Studio2275/.github/profile/README.md

 ## Who Are We?

-We are a small, independent game development studio founded by [Your Names], a dynamic duo of game enthusiasts with a shared vision.
+We are a small, independent game development studio founded by a dynamic duo of game enthusiasts with a shared vision.
 With a sprinkle of creativity, a dash of dedication, and a pinch of spare time, we're bringing our gaming fantasies to life.

 ## Our Vision